Antenna (zoology)

-An antenna (plural: antennae) is one of a pair of appendages used for sensing in arthropods.
+An antenna (plural: antennae) is one of a pair of appendages used for sensing in arthropods and onychophorans.
 Antennae are sometimes referred to as feelers.
+Arachnids do not have antennae.

 Antennae are connected to the first one or two segments of the arthropod head.
 They vary widely in form but are always made of one or more jointed segments.
 While they are typically sensory organs, the exact nature of what they sense and how they sense it is not the same in all groups.
 Functions may variously include sensing touch, air motion, heat, vibration (sound), and especially smell or taste.
 Antennae are sometimes modified for other purposes, such as mating, brooding, swimming, and even anchoring the arthropod to a substrate.
 Larval arthropods have antennae that differ from those of the adult.
 Many crustaceans, for example, have free-swimming larvae that use their antennae for swimming.
 Antennae can also locate other group members if the insect lives in a group, like the ant.

 The common ancestor of all arthropods likely had one pair of uniramous (unbranched) antenna-like structures, followed by one or more pairs of biramous (having two major branches) leg-like structures, as seen in some modern crustaceans and fossil trilobites.
 Crustaceans have two pairs of antennae, and all non-crustacean arthropods have a single pair of antennae, except for the chelicerates and proturans, which have none.

+Onychophorans as well as annelids also have antennae, though both of these evolved independently.